Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 > {: .language-python}
 {: .challenge}

-The `Xarray` package provides many convenient functions and tools for working with N-dimensional datasets.
+The `xarray` package provides many convenient functions and tools for working with N-dimensional datasets.
 We will learn some of them today.

 {% include links.md %}